alecdondero-ux/publicspeningeu_introductorypython/README.md

 ## Notes & Limitations

-- The analysis is purely descriptive
+- The analysis is somewhat descriptive
 - Results may reflect underlying differences in wealth across countries
 - Visualizations are presented individually, which may limit direct comparison